FyraLabs-Graveyard/pungi/doc/configuration.rst

     (*str*) -- Path to a file with password that will be formatted into **signing_command** string via ``%(signing_key_password)s``
     string format syntax (if used).
-    Because pungi config is usualy stored in git and is part of compose logs we don't want password to be included directly in the config.
+    Because pungi config is usually stored in git and is part of compose logs we don't want password to be included directly in the config.
     Note: If ``-`` string is used instead of a filename, then you will be asked for the password interactivelly right after pungi starts.